Richmond Resilience Initiative

 The Richmond Resilience Initiative (RRI) is the city’s guaranteed income pilot program.

 The City of Richmond’s Office of Community Wealth Building, in partnership with Robins Foundation, launched RRI in 2020.
 Under the program, 18 working families who no longer qualify for benefits assistance but still do not make a living wage are currently receiving $500 a month for 24 months.
-An additional 45 families will join this cohort.
+Soon, roughly 37 individuals will join this cohort.

 A guaranteed income is a monthly, cash payment given directly to individuals.
 A guaranteed income is meant to supplement, not replace, the existing social safety net and can be a tool for racial and gender equity.